 The AP program enables students to pursue college-level studies while still in high school.
 Based on how a student performs on the AP examination, a student may earn credit and/or advanced placement in a college-related course.
 All students enrolled in an AP class will be expected to take the examination.
-Students enrolled in AP courses will only receive the additional points added to their GPA if they take the AP examination.
-Students who enroll in AP courses will be expected to undertake rigorous and sophisticated assignments and to work independently.
+Students enrolled in AP courses will only receive the additional points added to their GPA if they take the AP examination and fulfill all the conditions outlined in the AP Contract.
+Students who enroll in AP courses will be expected to undertake rigorous and sophisticated assignments and F = 59 and below: does not meet the to work independently.